 The moments where Samus is seen without the Power Suit.
 Some people make it look like it happens every 5 minutes, when actually, not counting when the player is killed (and the camera does NOT recreate itself on Samus anyway), it only happens 3 times in the entire game.
 The review from Zero Punctuation is a good example.

 Samus was characterized as emotional and with self-esteem issues in the manga.
-She took orders from identified-as-male authority figures in Fusion and Prime 3, and worked for the Galactic Federation in Metroid, Metroid II, Prime 3, and Fusion.
+She took orders from identified-as-male authority figures in Fusion and Prime 3 (though admittedly not nearly to the extent to which she is given orders here, where she can't so much as shit without approval from Adam), and worked for the Galactic Federation in Metroid, Metroid II, Prime 3, and Fusion.
 A major moment in the manga was her getting over her infamous PTSD involving Ridley.
 (But then, the manga justified this by flashing back to repressed memories of Ridley eating her mother alive right in front of her, while the game gives no context or explanation for people not aware of their history) Of course, Other M also contradicts the manga's story in numerous other ways, so don't try too hard to figure this out.

 A lot of fans complained about the absurdity of Samus having bonded with the baby Metroid.
 Although it was not explicitly canon, this relationship was set up back in a lot of comics and guides for Super Metroid back in 1994.

 Relationship Writing Fumble: It's established early on that Adam is seen as a platonic father figure, somewhat.
 It certainly didn't stop a few reviewers from calling him "Samus's boyfriend".

 Scapegoat Creator: Although it's not nearly as bad now as it was when the game came out, there are still quite a lot of people who blame Team Ninja for this game (especially Samus' portrayal) when Yoshio Sakamoto was at fault for many of the game's problems.